 Kelly’s most notable troubles came in 1974, when he was convicted of 2nd degree murder.
 He served nearly 20 years behind bars before making parole.
 His wife passed away in 1996 and Kelly would be in and out of prison for the next decade because of parole violations related to his drug and alcohol addiction.
-He would not let these events define him.
+But he would not let these events define him.

 “They were patient enough with me to give me the opportunity to find housing,” Kelly says.
-“When my permanent housing did come through, they were real proud of me, and I was proud of myself and so was my family.”
+“When my [permanent] housing did come through, they were real proud of me, and I was proud of myself and so was my family.”

 “I like to share my story to be an inspiration for other people, because everyone goes through something.”

 – Harold Kelly, former client New Vision House of Hope

 Staff say Kelly’s transition has been remarkable and he has become a fixture of the organization.
 Kelly says he’s formed a close connection with the New Vision House of Hope staff and clients, knowing that a support network functions best when everyone is willing to give to others.

 “They’ve been very supportive of me, so I’ve been supportive of them,” Kelly says.
 “I’m very grateful for what they’ve done for me.”

 For years, Kelly believed he could overcome his issues on his own, saying he didn’t know how to ask for help.
 He says New Vision House of Hope not only gave him the tools to change, but the confidence he needed as well.
 While it was New Vision House of Hope’s staff and programming that ultimately helped Kelly turn his life around, he says a person has to truly commit to change for their own sake.